mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 does not identify a single *entity*¹; a `simd` type is not a *value type*².

-The `simd` abstraction is a tool for expressing the same equation on multiple `int` objects in parallel.
+The `simd` abstraction is a tool for expressing the same equation on multiple `int` values in parallel.
 It's a tool for manipulating multiple entities — a tool for applying operators/operations on multiple entities in parallel.
 Therefore, equational reasoning must work on the level of `int`s.
 Thus, in order to prove associativity of a single SIMD lane of `int`s, equality must be